 This was the winning idea from last week’s poll so I was obliged to put beer in these brownies.
-The Guinness is subtle in the final brownies, but I think it adds a nice touch.
+The Guinness is subtle in the final Guinness Brownies, but I think it adds a nice touch.

 Any dark stout would work fine, just make sure to not have any foam when you are measuring the beer.